0xPolygonHermez/zkevm-prover/README.md

 ```

 ## Usage
 The `config.json` file contains the parameters that allow us to configure the different Prover options.
-The most relevant parameters are discussed below.
+The most relevant parameters are commented below.

 | Parameter | Default | Description |
 | --------- | ------- | ----------- |